coreBOS/masqueradeAnonymizer/analysis.md

+# Initial Analysis of tables

+The actual project deviated a little from this layout, but it is mostly correct

+What is **pending** is to create a special provider for the Email Details table.
+Email Details needs a provider to return a JSON array of emails for to, cc and bcc email column

 ## tables to be emptied directly

 - cb_messagequeue
 - cb_settings > must keep only the rows: cbmqtm_classfile, cbmqtm_classname, coreBOSMessageModuleWithS
 - vtiger_cbcredentials